ork-labs/ork/docs/ROADMAP.md

 ## **Phase 1: Foundational Refactor - Aligning with the `Workload` Model**

 **Rationale:** The current codebase (`v0.1.2a`) is a proven `run_once` task executor.
 However, the master architecture is built on the more powerful and expressive `Workload`, `Process`, and `Lifecycle` abstractions.
 This phase is the most critical as it pays down all architectural debt and aligns the entire codebase with the project's core philosophy.
 It is the non-negotiable prerequisite for implementing the `ork daemon` and fulfilling the project's vision.
+Additionally the project will be renamed to ORK/ork from GXO.

 *   **Milestone 1.1: Unified Abstraction Refactor**
     *   **Objective:** Replace the legacy `Task` concept with the formal `Workload`, `Process`, and `Lifecycle` structs throughout the entire codebase, including the configuration, engine, and API layers.
+    *   **Objective:** Rename project to ORK.
     *   **Outcome:** The engine's internal logic will natively understand and operate on the master architectural concepts, preparing it for future lifecycle policies like `supervise` and `event_driven`.

 ## **Phase 2: Hardening the Core - Comprehensive Test Suite**